Tamaki Path consultation

 This project, which we’ve written about before, has been developed by the Maungakiekie Tamaki Local Board and the Auckland Council Greenways programme.

-Feedback is open until Monday 20 February 2017 online (scroll down to link for the Online Feedback Form).
+Feedback has been extended until Thursday 23 February 2017 and here’s the link (scroll down to link for the Online Feedback Form).
 Note: you can comment on one or all 8 sections of the path.

 Our quick take